 Myth #5: Brand has nothing to do with the value of the company

 Not only does a strong brand improve profit margins, but it enhances the overall value of the company.
 The easiest place to see how this works is with public companies because the data is readily accessible, but the same concept applies to private companies.

 A Harvard Business Review study of 450 public B2B companies over a 16-year period assessed the relationship between brand perception and performance measures like revenue, profits and cash flow that are linked to stock performance.
 HBR determined corporate brand equity is responsible for an average of 7 percent of market capitalization in the 47 industries it follows.
 The leaders in each category were closer to 20 percent.

 The same can be true in private entities.
-When pump manufacturer Gardner Denver was acquired by KKR in 2012, company officials determined that its brand reputation was a key contributor to the fact that 43 percent of its value lie in goodwill and other intangible assets.
+When pump manufacturer Gardner Denver was acquired by KKR, company officials determined that its brand reputation was a key contributor to the fact that 43 percent of its value lie in goodwill and other intangible assets.
 By comparison, the goodwill of Proctor & Gamble is approximately 40 percent of total company value.
 No doubt this helped pump up the price KKR was willing to pay for Gardner Denver.
 And this is a “boring” B2B company!